Mating of trees for random planar maps and Liouville quantum gravity: a survey: Open problems

 \begin{prob} Is there a variant of the conformal welding and cutting results in \cite{shef-zipper,wedges} for $\kappa \not\in\{\gamma^2 ,16/\gamma^2 \}$?
 Is there a variant of Theorem \ref{thm-mating} for the case where $\kappa\neq16/\gamma^2$? \end{prob} One key difficulty is that when $\gamma^2\neq\kappa$, the two surfaces one obtains when cutting a $\gamma$-LQG surface by an SLE$_\kappa$ are not independent.
 Therefore we do not expect the boundary length process $Z$ in Theorem \ref{thm-mating} to be Markovian.
 Perhaps the most interesting possible result along the lines of Problem~\ref{prob-mismatch} would be to give an explicit description of the law of this process.

 All of the results in this article concern LQG with $\gamma\in (0,2)$, which can equivalently be described by the central charge of the corresponding matter field, which is $\mathbf c = 25 - 6(2/\gamma+\gamma/2)^2 \in (-\infty,1)$.
 See~\cite{hp-welding,mmq-welding} for an analog of the conformal welding results of~\cite{shef-zipper,wedges} for $\gamma=2$, equivalently $\mathbf c= 1$.
 There is a work in progress by Aru, Holden, Powell, and Sun which will prove a variant of the mating-of-trees theorem of~\cite{wedges} in the case when $\gamma=2$.
 However, the case when $\mathbf c \in (1,25)$, which corresponds to a complex value of $\gamma$, is also of substantial mathematical and physical interest.
 In this case, one has $Q = 2/\gamma + \gamma/2 \in (0,2)$, so the definition of an LQG surfaces still make sense.
+Moreover, it is expected that such surfaces can be endowed with a canonical metric.
 However, for $\mathbf c \in (1,25)$ one does not have a construction of a canonical area measure and this phase is much less well understood than the case when $\mathbf c \in (-\infty,1]$.
-See~\cite{ghpr-central-charge} for some recent progress and discussion on the issues involved.
+See~\cite{ghpr-central-charge,dg-supercritical-lfpp} for some recent progress and discussion on the issues involved.

 \begin{prob} Can any of the results discussed in this paper be extended to the case when $\mathbf c \in (1,25)$? \end{prob}

 Theorems~\ref{thm:zipper0} and~\ref{thm-mating} provide, via probabilistic techniques, a method for conformally welding together two quantum wedges or two continuum random trees (CRTs).
 The proof of these results both rely on the fact that we know what is the object obtained after welding, namely an SLE-decorated LQG surface.